LassoSoft/LassoGuide/lasso_guide_source/operations/math.rst

 Formatting Decimal Objects
 ==========================

-Decimal objects can be formated for display using the `decimal->asString` method detailed below.
+Decimal objects can be formatted for display using the `decimal->asString` method detailed below.

 .. note::